Sticking with print: How kids magazines are enduring the digital age

-Earlier in the article we mentioned that 24 of the 100 best-selling magazines in the UK were for children.
-Looking at the top 10, we see that the price of these magazines is far cheaper than the model and collectible mags.
+Earlier in the article, we mentioned that 24 of the 100 best-selling magazines in the UK were for children.
+Looking at the top 10, we see that the price of these magazines is far cheaper than the model and collectable mags.

 - Fun to Learn – Peppa Pig: 85,268 (26 issues per year at £1.99 per issue) Total: £51.74